ex0-tekk/Diabolist-VR/Readme.md

 - **Now click the big blue arrow, sit back & relax while it installs, if you’re curious, you can watch the mod info that pops up to get an idea of what’s being installed, you can also download this file ➡️ [Diabolist VR 2.0 Definitive Re-Release.wabbajack.manifest.json](https://drive.google.com/drive/folders/18DD_fVfsnnzwJPg5DvIKzJaWczmEnfUG?usp=sharing), then simply drag and drop it into the [Wabbajack Manifest Website](https://www.wabbajack.org/#/modlists/manifest) to see all the mods being installed, you are downloading 600 mods so just be patient & let it finish, if it freezes, simply start the process over, to do this, open the Diabolist VR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.**

-- **After install is finished, close the Wabbajack window & proceed to the DVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder, there *should* be NO overwrite notification.**
+- **After install is finished, close the Wabbajack window & proceed to the DVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder, there *should* be only 1 overwrite notification for the Skyrim.ini file, this overwrite is correct, do it.**
 #
 [4e]
 ## SkyrimVR ini Tweaker